-As at October 31, 2023, the sale of St. Vincent and Grenada were completed and the Dominica operations were closed whilst the sale of Aruba was completed in 2022.
+Additionally, the sale of the Dominica retail performing loans portfolio to the National Bank of Dominica, which was agreed on October 27, 2023 was completed on July 12, 2024.

 Refer to the table below which outlines the details of the transactions associated with the sale of the banking operations/assets of the discontinued operations:

-Discontinued Operation Date Discontinued Transaction Details Net gain/loss from sale of operations/Banking assets Aruba February 25, 2022 Sale of banking assets Nil Dominica - January 31, 2023 - June 3, 2023 - Closure of Operations - Sale of the property Nil \$1.4 million gain St. Vincent March 25, 2023 Sale of banking assets \$6.2 million gain Grenada July 14, 2023 Sale of banking assets \$3.7 million gain
+Discontinued Operation Date Discontinued Transaction Details Gain/loss from sale of operations/Banking assets Aruba February 25, 2022 Sale of banking assets Nil Dominica - January 31, 2023 - June 3, 2023 - July 12, 2024 - Closure of Operations - Sale of the property - Sale of the performing loan portfolio Nil \$1.4 million gain \$0.2 million loss St. Vincent March 25, 2023 Sale of banking assets \$6.2 million gain Grenada July 14, 2023 Sale of banking assets \$3.7 million gain Curacao May 24, 2024 Sale of banking assets \$5.7 million gain